rhit-lyuh/INFO-6205-Final-Project/README.md

 # SmartDietPlanner

 SmartDietPlanner is a JavaFX-based desktop application designed to help users plan their meals based on nutritional goals.
-This project is developed as a final group project for the INFO-6205 course.

 ## Features
 - Input daily food and nutrition intake